Kangaroo Reproduction: The Biology of 3 Vaginas & 2 Penises

 Photo: Male kangaroo penis and scrotum

 • A male kangaroo’s penis is behind its scrotum.
-This unusual because most other mammals where the penis is in front of the scrotum.
+This is unusual because most other mammals have their penis is in front of the scrotum.

-• The male kangaroo has a pendulous scrotum that is retracted tightly against its body when hopping or engaging in sexual activity.
-In other words, its testicles (balls) usually hang under its body but are pulled up against its body when hopping or mating.
+• The male kangaroo has a pendulous scrotum In other words, its testicles (balls) usually hang under its body but are pulled up against its body when hopping or mating.
 This adaptation of a hanging scrotum is crucial for keeping the animal's testicles cooler than its core body temperature.

 Female Kangaroo Reproductive Anatomy